Johnny hands-on reviews the TP9SFX for us in the video above. For even more details and the best places to get one…read on!

 Oversized Ambi controls, backstrap options, great grip texture.
 Good ergos.

 Other reviewers have driven nails with the TP9 series.
-I didn’t.
-But still solid.
+I didn’t but that’s more on me!

 RMR / reflex options with adapters plus a rail upfront.
 Not bad in the options department.